 3. Why chill the Butter Pecan cookie dough before baking

-You might came across "no chill cookie dough" on the Internet, I can almost guarantee that the dry vs wet ingredients are unbalanced in any "no chill cookie" meaning when they are baked, they will be dry.
+You might come across "no chill cookie dough" on the Internet, I can almost guarantee that the dry vs wet ingredients are unbalanced in any "no chill cookie" meaning when they are baked, they will be dry.
 The warmer the dough, the easier it will spread in the oven and our aim is to achieve thick, crackly surface, fudge cookies.
-If you don’t have an hour to wait, try to chill them 15min in the freezer instead.
-Regarding the cookies spreading too much or not enough in the oven, there are a couple of tricks helping you fixing these issues, see my tips further below

 First of all, never bake any dessert without properly pre-heating your oven first, so start with that.
-The cookies will be baked at 175 C / 347°F so preheat the oven +20C / 68F as the oven temp drops when you open the door.
-Always use Digital oven thermometer to avoid over baked crumbly or under baked cookies.
+The cookies will be baked at 175 C / 347°F (no fan) so preheat the oven +20C / 68F as the oven temp drops when you open the door.
+Always use Digital oven thermometer to avoid over-baked crumbly or under-baked cookies.

-I bake these cookies cookies in the following way: 10 minutes at 175 C / 347°F (no fan).
-After 10 minutes cookies should already somewhat spread and that is when I place even more pecans and chocolate chips on top.
-It is also a perfect moment to slightly shape the cookies and make them perfectly round, see tips further below at the next section.
+I bake these Chocolate Pecan cookies in the following way: 10 minutes at 175 C / 347°F (no fan).
+After 10 minutes cookies should already be somewhat spread and that is when I place even more pecans and chocolate chips on top.
+It is also a perfect moment to slightly shape the cookies and make them perfectly round, see tips further below in the next section.
 After, I bake them for another 5 minutes at again 175 C / 347°F. Please note, that each oven is different so you might need to adjust the times slightly.

 Finally, sprinkle them with some sea salt.
-Salt helps to balance the flavours and enhancing the rest of the ingredients.
-The cookies best eaten fresh while they are warm and the chocolate is melted.
-Hmm... so delicious!
+Salt helps to balance the flavors and enhance the rest of the ingredients.
+And why not drizzle the cookies with a spoonful of delicious homemade pecan butter?

 These cookies are best eaten fresh or within the same day.
-Alternatively, you can store the cookies in an air tight jar for a few days, I recommend that you warm them up in the microwave before serving.
+Alternatively, you can store the cookies in an air-tight jar at room temperature for a few days, I recommend that you warm them up in the microwave before serving.

-5. How to achieve crackly surface on your Pecan Chocolate Chip cookies
+5. How to achieve a crackly surface on your cookies

-First of all please do not use substitutes or reduce the sugar in this recipe as it might result in a completely different texture than my Pecan Chocolate chips cookies.
+First of all, please do not use substitutes or reduce the sugar in this recipe as it might result in a completely different texture than my Pecan Chocolate chips cookies.
 For health reasons, you can of course try to make them with less sugar, or with gluten-free flour, etc. but do not expect the same texture.

 After 10 minutes of baking time, take the tray out, and bang the whole tray gently to the kitchen counter 3-4x.
-This tray banging trick is all around Instagram (it is not my initial idea) , it encourages crinkle formation on the top of the cookies.
-It also helps, if for some reason, your cookies would not spread.
+It encourages crinkle formation on the top of the cookies and also helps if, for some reason, your cookies would not spread.

 Apply the circular trick:

-After the tray banging, grab a large cookie cutter or any round shape thing in your kitchen (slightly larger than the the size of the cookies in the oven).
-Hold the cookie cutter and make circular movement around the almost baked PEcan chocolate chip cookies which will slightly tighten the cookies, make them perfectly round shape and the movement also encourages crinkle forming on top.
-Incredible easy trick and works!
-Place more pecans and chocolate chips on top then put the tray back to the oven and repeat the circular movement at the end of the baking time, if necessary.
+After the tray banging, grab a large cookie cutter or any round shape thing in your kitchen (slightly larger than the size of the cookies in the oven).
+Hold the cookie cutter and make circular movements around the almost baked Pecan chocolate chip cookies which will slightly tighten the cookies, make them perfectly round shape and the movement also encourages crinkle forming on top.
+Incredible easy trick and works like charm!
+Place more pecans and chocolate chips on top then put the tray back in the oven and repeat the circular movement at the end of the baking time, if necessary.